bencraig/DessertRecipes/README.md

 # DessertRecipes
-Display dessert recipes from TheMealDB.com
+Display dessert recipes on iOS from TheMealDB.com

 Simply open the project and run in xcode.